 Additionally, an SAT or ACT score can provide data that reinforces a student’s GPA and academic ability, showing that the student can manage the academic rigors of the institution.
 Throughout this pandemic, student learning – through nobody’s fault – has been hampered.
 Grade inflation has been trending upward for years, and COVID has arguably accelerated that trend.

-We recommend that high school juniors take a practice SAT and ACT in the summer, prior to the start of the school year.
+We recommend that high school juniors take a practice SAT and ACT in the summer, prior to the start of the school year, or early in the fall.
 Use these practice test scores and your test-taking experience to decide between the SAT-ACT, then create a test plan with target test dates and a study schedule.
 As a free service to families, Summit provides a consultation following your practice tests to discuss score results and offer guidance on your test plan.

 Both the SAT and ACT are curriculum-based tests and a student’s performance correlates with age, maturity, and time spent in school.
 Students generally reach their peak score in spring of junior year or early fall of senior year.